HungPham2002/pagerank-based-smart-ranking-system/README.md

 ## About This Project

-This project was developed as part of the Intelligent Systems (CO5119) course at Ho Chi Minh City University of Technology (HCMUT) – VNU-HCM, under the supervision of Assoc.
+This project was developed as part of the Intelligent Systems (CO5119) course at Ho Chi Minh City University of Technology (HCMUT) – VNUHCM, under the supervision of Assoc.
 Prof. Dr. Quan Thanh Tho.
 It presents a practical implementation of the PageRank algorithm, a cornerstone of modern search engine technology.
 The project aims to design a smart ranking system that evaluates the relative importance of web pages based on their interconnections, thereby simulating how search engines (Google, etc.) determine page relevance and authority in real-world contexts.

 ## Acknowledgment